 The CM4 runs all the Bluetooth® layers as well as application code.
 The ROM includes LMAC, HCI, L2CAP, GATT, as well as other stack layers freeing up most of the flash for application usage.

 A standard serial wire debug (SWD) interface provides debugging support.
-Refer to the "[Firmware](#)" on page 21 section for details on the architecture and layers that are included in the ROM.
+See the "[Firmware](#)" on page 22 for details on the architecture and layers that are included in the ROM.

 2.1 Main crystal oscillator